“`html

 Growth is another area where documentation is imperative.
 From as early a stage as feasible, your business should utilize industry standard tools like Google Analytics for Mobile Apps to measure your app’s growth, as well as go beyond basic Google Analytics functionality.

 The more detail you have when measuring your app’s performance, the better.
-Look into building custom reports that will help you get the most out of your analytics.
+Look into building Google Analytics reports to gain deeper insights.

 There are various tools to help you get even more granular with your analytics.
 App Annie for iOS and AppsFlyer for Android are two of the most popular and powerful.